thomaszwagerman/fplboard/README.md

 fplboard is built in a modular way using the golem framework.
 Each module has its own functionality and is an individual menu item, meaning features will be added to this package slowly over time.

+The dashboard's theme is imitating the [FPL's website](https://fantasy.premierleague.com/).
+The goal of fplboard is just to have a bit of fun with your team's or mini-league data.
+From a developer's perspective, I'm experimenting with ways of presenting data in R/Shiny (I think there's ggplot, kable, gt and reactable so far), as well as some trying some Shiny development techniques (implementing reactive themeing, custom loading screens).

 ## Installation